TkachovDmitriy/mcfm-llm/README.md

-# colorised-manga
-project for creating any colorised
+make color for some pdfs